stacks-network/key-encoder-js/README.md

 To get started, first define your key encoder and raw private/public keys.

-Note that there is built in support for SECP256k1, but you can pass in your own curve parameters for any curve you'd like.

 #### SECP256k1 Key Encoders

 ```js
 var KeyEncoder = require('key-encoder'),
     keyEncoder = new KeyEncoder('secp256k1')
 ```

+As shown above, there is built in support for SECP256k1 (the curve Bitcoin uses), but you can pass in your own curve parameters for any curve you'd like.

 #### Key Encoders w/ Custom Curves